aspose-slides/Aspose.Slides-Products/slides/en/net/conversion/ppsm-to-otp/_index.md

 title: Convert PPSM to OTP in C#
 weight: 860
 url: /net/conversion/ppsm-to-otp/
 description: Convert PPSM to OTP in C# using Aspose.Slides for .NET.
-Use the sample code in VB.NET, ASP.NET, or any .NET-based application.
+Use the sample code in C# applications, including ASP.NET projects.
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}